 Once we know more about you and your site, we are ready to start designing.

-Early phases of the sketch design will involve basic space planning exercises to test the relationship between brief and budget.
-During this stage, aspects of the brief will be challenged and further refined to ensure it better relates to the budget and the critical design outcomes.
+Early stages of the Concept Design phase will involve basic space planning exercises to test the relationship between brief and budget.
+During this stage, aspects of the Brief will be challenged and further refined to ensure it better relates to the budget and the critical design outcomes.

 Now we will develop several design schemes that respond to the space planning exercises and will really define your preferred direction for the project.

-Once this preferred direction is established, we will work towards a full sketch design package including resolved floor plans, building elevations, sections and a 3D model.
+Once this preferred direction is established, we will work towards a concept design package including further resolved floor plans, a conceptual 3D model and preliminary elevations or sections.

 This will combine to give you a better understanding of the design and ensure we are addressing all relevant aspects of orientation and maximising all site opportunities.